Month 12, Day 7, Monday 12:45 p.m.

 Sebastien frowned.
 “What about Aberrants like Metanite, or Red Sage?
 It seems like the Red Guard would have found their weakness by now, if they really had one.
 Metanite isn’t even contained within a sundered zone.”
 Sundered zones were the effect of the world’s most powerful barrier spell, and could contain almost anything.
 They created perfectly, unnaturally white quarantine domes, and were used exclusively to keep the world safe from Aberrants that couldn’t be otherwise killed or neutralized.
 Metanite had destroyed the one they put around it just as it destroyed literally everything else it touched with its void-black form.

-Westbay shook his head at her.
+Westbay shook his head.
 “Just because it can’t be killed doesn’t mean there is no counter.
 Metanite is slow and shows no signs of intelligence.
 With enough vigilance, space-warping magic is plenty to deal with it.
 And the Red Sage is contained within a sundered zone.”

-“Sure, but the Red Guard is working to mitigate the effects of the prophecies as well as limit who gets to speak to the Red Sage.
-There haven’t been any major disasters in at least a hundred years, and you also have to take into account that two of its three available prophecies are taken up just keeping them from destroying or stopping it.
-Their very existence has almost entirely constrained it.
+“Sure, but the Red Guard is working to mitigate the effects of the prophecies, as well as limit who gets to speak to the Red Sage.
+There haven’t been any major disasters in at least a hundred years.
+The Red Guard has almost entirely constrained it.
 Imagine what it could do, unchecked.”

 “But that’s all they can do.
 Constrain it.
 Just the same as the Dawn Troupe.
 Dozens of people die every year to that one.”

-“Again, because people are stupid and visit the Dawn Troupe on purpose in the hope of winning a boon.
+“Again, because people are stupid and visit the Dawn Troupe on purpose, in the hopes of winning a boon.
 That’s not the Red Guard’s fault.
 Anyone who isn’t stupid or suicidally reckless is safe from the Dawn Troupe.”

 “If enough people don’t visit, the agreement with the Aberrant is that it can go on a hunt,” Sebastien said.
 “That’s what it bargained.
 Don’t you think that has something to do with why the newspapers report it whenever someone manages to get out alive with a boon?
 It entices the general idiot specimen to offer up their own life so it’s not so obvious that the Red Guard actually has no way to stop the Dawn Troupe.
 And what about Lugubrious?
 Cinder Stag?
 That’s to say nothing of those Aberrants that you and I have no idea about.
 Can you truly tell me you don’t think they exist?
 Aberrants that they can’t catch?
 Ones they don’t even know about?”
 Sebastien’s voice had grown harder, sharper, and she realized she was leaning toward him, glaring into his eyes.